Jbleezy/BO1-Reimagined/README.md

 * No more new weapons

 ## GAME_MOD TODO:
+* Fix grenades giving more ammo than they should (made fix)
+* Fix being able to buy grenades when you already have max amount (made fix)
+* Fix grenade not throwing when holding fire button with a non-auto weapon (made fix)
+* Make dual wield weapons fire left weapon with fire button and right right weapon with ads button (made fix)
 * Allow changing FOV to 65
-* Fix grenades giving more ammo than they should
-* Fix being able to buy grenades when you already have max amount
 * Make friends list alphabetical order
 * 8 player zombies
-* Fix performance tab issues
+* Options - fix performance tab issues
 * Add the rest of the multiplayer perks
 * Fix Connecting... issue
 * Fix weapon swap on player leave